-These ratings are the amount of current that a charge controller can feed to your batteries.
+This rating is the max amount of current that a charge controller can feed to your batteries.

 How To Select The Right Size Solar Charge Controller?

-The right size charge controller depends on the size of your solar array.
+The optimum size solar charge controller depends on the total wattage of your solar array.

 PWM vs MPPT Solar Charge Controllers